SecurityXploded.com

 In today's Internet driven world, all of us use one or other applications starting from browsers, mail clients to instant messengers.
 Most of these applications store the sensitive information such as user name, password in their private location using proprietary methods.
 This prevents hassle of entering the credentials every time during the authentication.

-In this context, this article is going to throw a light on those dark regions by exposing the secret storage location and encryption mechanism used by most popular applications.
-It is also going to present the pointers on how one can uncover such passwords using the tools available today.
-The last section is going to list top password tools which can be used to automatically recover passwords stored by these applications.
+In this context, this article is going to expose the secret password storage location and encryption mechanism by most of the popular applications.
+It is also going to present the pointers on how one can uncover such passwords using the free password tools developed by us.

 Password Secrets of Windows Applications